-Since 2020, Nottingham’s award winning Pintsize Theatre has developed a new, innovative delivery format, in order to ensure that the charity can extend its support for the RSE and PSHE curriculum across schools, colleges and alternative education venues, in our area and beyond.
+Since 2020, Nottingham’s award winning Pintsize Theatre has developed a new, innovative delivery format, in order to ensure that the charity can extend its support for the pastoral care curriculum across schools, colleges and alternative education venues, in our area and beyond.

 Since the summer break of 2020 we have created professional 'broadcast standard' podcast/ audio versions of our most popular existing workshops/plays, which can be utilized with ease, with individual classes, in lesson times as and when staff wish.

-These podcasts are set up to facilitate the same level of discussion and reflection on RSE and PSHE issues, as the original live action workshops.
+These podcasts are set up to facilitate the same level of discussion and reflection on health and safety issues, as the original live action workshops.

 Each podcast is interactive throughout, at critical moments in the narrative, to allow for discussion of the issues raised and each is supported, as usual, by bespoke classroom resources.

 You can listen to the above 7-minute sample of 'Abigail’s Story' which showcases the ‘stopwatch’ SFX, common to all our podcasts; a narrative technique intended to enable our young audiences to interact, through group discussion, with the questions raised by the characters and their actions.

 To understand what will be required of teaching staff, please watch the Teachers' Notes - ESSENTIAL VIEWING video below.

 The podcast versions of our most popular and highly acclaimed projects, available from September 2020 are:

 ‘Abigail’s Story’ (based on ‘LUVU2’)